DRMALEK/Wildfire_Research_Resources/README.md

 |  API for wildfire prevention, detection & monitoring |  https://github.com/pyronear/pyro-api |
 |  Detection & monitoring platform of wildfires |  https://github.com/pyronear/pyro-platform |

+### Contributing 🤝
+- If there's anything you think should be included here, you can submit an issue and I'll check it out.

 ### Author
 @DRMALEK